daniel-rusu/pods4k/immutable-arrays/README.md

     fetchInterestingStocks().forEach { if (it.trendingScore > 80) builder.add(it) }
 }

-// primitive variants also have builders eg. ImmutableBooleanArray.Builder()
+// primitive variants also have builders e.g. ImmutableBooleanArray.Builder()
 ```

 Using the builders is more efficient than accumulating the values in a collection and then converting that into an